apache/arrow-experiments/http/get_simple/curl/client/README.md

 ### Reading the Resulting Arrow IPC Stream File

-To read the resulting file `output.arrows` and view the schema and record batches that it contains, you can use one of the code examples below, or use similar examples in other languages that have Arrow implementations:
+To read the resulting file `output.arrows` and retrieve the schema and record batches that it contains, you can use one of the code examples below, or use similar examples in other languages that have Arrow implementations:

 <details>
   <summary>Example: Read Arrow IPC stream file with Python</summary>